Device Swap API

 High level definition

-The Device Swap API provides a programmable interface for developers and other users (capabilities consumers) to request the last date of a device swap performed on the mobile line, or, to check whether a device swap has been performed during a past period.
+The Device Swap API provides a programmable interface to request the last date of a device swap performed on a mobile line, helping identify suspicious changes before they become unauthorised actions.

 API Operations